Audit and Risk<br>Committee

 Nominating, Corporate Governance and Sustainability Committee

-In February 2023, TSMC Board of Directors approved the establishment of the Nominating, Corporate Governance and Sustainability Committee.
 The Nominating, Corporate Governance and Sustainability Committee assists the Board in strengthening the selection mechanism for directors, building diversified and professional board, selecting candidates for nomination to be elected as independent directors to the Board, and advising on corporate governance and sustainability matters.

 The Nominating, Corporate Governance and Sustainability Committee is authorized by its Charter to hire independent legal, financial and other advisors as it may deem necessary to fulfill its responsibilities.